Kentuck Knob: Bedroom and carport wing

 The bedroom wing includes three bedrooms and two bathrooms.
 A narrow hallway or gallery runs northeast from the core.
 The hallway is barely wide enough for visitors to pass in single file, (Note: Sources disagree on whether the hallway is 1.5 ft or 3 ft wide.) and its western wall has built-in shelves topped by clerestories.
 The clerestories have movable windows and stationary perforated panels, in contrast to many other Usonian houses, where the panels are attached to the windows.
-The panels and windows were separated at Bernadette's request, to make it easier to clean the windows.
+At Bernardine's request, the panels and windows are kept separate to facilitate cleaning.

 The bedrooms, leading off the hallway, are arranged in a line from north to south.
-All of the bedrooms have tidewater cypress furniture, walls. and ceilings.
+All of the bedrooms have tidewater cypress furniture, walls, and ceilings.
 The southernmost bedroom was used by guests and is hexagonal, with a ceiling trapdoor, a private bathroom, a window wrapping around the corner, and windows overlooking the main terrace.
-The central bedroom has windows facing the bedroom terrace; it has an acute angle due to an error made during the building's design.
+The central bedroom has windows facing the bedroom terrace; it has an acute angle at the southwest corner due to an error made during the building's design.
 There is a second bathroom between the central and northernmost bedrooms.
 The northernmost bedroom was the master bedroom and has a triangular chimney with a fireplace, in addition to clerestories on the west wall, larger windows on the eastern wall, and an attic trapdoor.
 There are also shelves under the master bedroom's clerestory windows and a small water fountain near the master bedroom's windows.

 Unlike many of Wright's other homes, Kentuck Knob has a basement, which originally contained storage and laundry rooms.
 The hallway's eastern wall leads to a doorway that connects with a stairway to the basement.
 Shelves were installed in the basement's original storage room in the 1980s, and another storage room in the basement was added at that time.
 The Hagans had wanted a larger basement, but Wright downsized the basement for practical reasons, and because he did not want a basement in the first place.
 Since the house was to be constructed on the side of a hill, a full basement would require more excavation than a partial basement.

 Next to the bedroom wing is the carport, which extends northwest from the bedrooms, intersecting the bedroom wing at a 120-degree angle.
 The carport contains three parking spots separated by triangular piers; it has sandstone walls, a pea-gravel pavement, and a ledge on its rear wall.
 The ceiling of the carport is 6+1/3 ft high.
-Behind the carport's rear wall is the studio, which was originally intended as a pump room but was modified at Bernadette Hagan's request.
+Behind the carport's rear wall is the studio, which was originally intended as a pump room but was modified at Bernardine Hagan's request.
 Cypress doors connect the carport with the studio, which has clerestory windows, in addition to a storage closet on its eastern wall.
 As built, the house did not contain an attic because Wright disliked that design feature.
-When the house was being built, the Hagans added an attic for storage without telling Wright about it.
+The Hagans subsequently added an attic for storage without telling Wright about it.